kaba99/cytube-enhanced/README.md

 ## Quick start

-Just download `./build/cytube-enhanced.js` and `./build/cytube-enhanced.css` and assign them as external stuff in administration panel.
+Just download `./build/your language/cytube-enhanced.min.js` and `./build/your language/cytube-enhanced.min.css` and assign them as external stuff in administration panel of the channel.
 Also, you should import chat filters from `src/filters.txt` for some modules.

-It should works fine by default, but you can configure this script like so:
+It works fine by default, but you can configure this script like so:

 ```javascript
 window.cytubeEnhancedSettings = {